youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 #### Named volumes

-TYPE-TECHNO---SUB--CLIENT-URI--EXT---DESCRIPTION
+TYPE---SUB--CLIENT-URI--EXT---TECHNO-DESCRIPTION

 Examples:

 - core---traefik-logs
-- client---dev--spongebob--com---database
+- client---dev--spongebob--com---wordpress-database
-- client---spongebob--com---database
+- client---spongebob--com---wordpress-files
-- client---sub--spongebob-other-website--com---database
+- client---sub--spongebob-other-website--com---wordpress-database

 Ex: for traefik logs, they are stored in /home/logs/traefik.log in the core---traefik-logs named volume.